 What is Chromium 6?

-Chromium 6 is naturally occurring metallic element found in rocks, soils, plants and animals.
-The most common forms are Chromium 3 and Chromium 6.
-Chromium 3 is found in foods and is an essential dietary nutrient.
-Chromium 6 can be toxic if consumed in large amounts.
+Chromium is a naturally occurring metallic element found in rocks, soils, plants and animals.
+The most common forms are trivalent Chromium (Chromium 3) and hexavalent Chromium (Chromium 6) – the numerals signifying their distinct oxidative state .
+Chromium 3 is found in foods and is an essential dietary nutrient Chromium 6, on the other hand, can be toxic if ingested in large amounts.

 Are there regulation requirements on Chromium 6?